sirca/clusterous/docs/manual/02_Quick_start.md

 19G available
 ```

-The `status` command shows your, amongst aother things, the number and types of nodes running on your cluster.
+The `status` command shows you, amongst other things, the number and types of nodes running on your cluster.
 Note the special `Controller` and `NAT` instances: these are part of each cluster and assist in the networking and management of the cluster, and you can safely ignore them for now.

 You now have a working Clusterous cluster running on AWS.